GoHighLevel Pricing 2026: $97 vs $297 vs $497 Plan Breakdown

 Key Takeaways

-GoHighLevel has kept its core plan pricing anchored at the same three price points that built its reputation with agencies.
-What has changed heading into 2026 is the feature depth within each tier — particularly around AI-powered tools, Conversation AI for automated chat, and the white-label SaaS infrastructure available on the top tier.
-Before we go deep, here is the top-line view:
+GoHighLevel has anchored its pricing at the same three tiers for several years, but the feature depth at each level has expanded significantly heading into 2026 — particularly around AI-powered automation tools, Conversation AI for automated chat, and the white-label SaaS infrastructure on the top tier.
+Here is the top-line view:

-• Starter — $97/month: 1 sub-account (location), unlimited contacts, core CRM and automation features.
+• Starter — $97/month: 1 sub-account, unlimited contacts, full core feature set

-• Unlimited — $297/month: Unlimited sub-accounts and team members, full API access, white-label desktop app.
+• Unlimited — $297/month: Unlimited sub-accounts and team members, white-label desktop app, full API access

-• Pro (SaaS Mode) — $497/month: Everything in Unlimited, plus white-label mobile app, SaaS reseller mode, and automated billing for your sub-accounts.
+• Pro — $497/month: Everything in Unlimited plus SaaS reseller mode, automated sub-account billing, white-label mobile app as an add-on

-The $97 Starter plan is GoHighLevel's entry point, and it is genuinely powerful for what it covers.
-You get one sub-account — one business location or one client in GHL's terminology.
-Inside that sub-account you have access to the full core feature stack:
+The $97 Starter plan is GoHighLevel's entry point and it is genuinely powerful within its one hard limit: a single sub-account.
+One business location, one client — that is your ceiling.
+Inside that sub-account you get the full core feature stack:

 • Unlimited contacts and CRM pipeline management

-• Email marketing with a drag-and-drop builder and broadcast campaigns
+• Email marketing with drag-and-drop builder and broadcast campaigns

 • SMS and WhatsApp messaging (usage billed separately via Twilio)